mjovanc/mjovanc/README.md

 I also work on Kryptokrona.
 Kryptokrona is a decentralized blockchain from the Nordic based on CryptoNote, which forms the basis for Monero, among others.
 CryptoNote is a so-called “application layer” protocol further developed by TurtleCoin that enables things like: private transactions, messages and arbitrary data storage, completely decentralized.

-Currently my main focus is developing the [Kryptokrona](https://github.com/kryptokrona/kryptokrona) core Blockchain.
-I also doing development of [Kryptokrona Java SDK](https://github.com/kryptokrona/kryptokrona-java-sdk), [Kryptokrona API](https://github.com/kryptokrona/kryptokrona-api) and [Hugin Cache](https://github.com/kryptokrona/hugin-cache).
+Currently my main focus is developing the [Kryptokrona](https://github.com/kryptokrona/kryptokrona) core Blockchain, [Kryptokrona Java SDK](https://github.com/kryptokrona/kryptokrona-java-sdk), [Kryptokrona API](https://github.com/kryptokrona/kryptokrona-api) and [Hugin Cache](https://github.com/kryptokrona/hugin-cache).

 ### Skills